HCMCPE/MCPE-MODS/[BETA] Mod Pack/README.md

  - Custom Items
  - More Weapons

-nd many more modifications, like custom ores and recipes to craft special blocks and items.
+And many more modifications, like custom ores and recipes to craft special blocks and items.

+Commands:
+ - /heal (Resets your health to max)
+ - /kill (Automatically kills you)

+ - /item [category] (Gives you entire set of items from specified category)
+    Example: /item weapons (Adds all weapons from 'weapons.js' into your inventory.